 2. Get used to using your writing skills

 It might seem obvious, but you need to write as much as possible.
-Taking a few minutes every day (or even once a week) will help you get into writing mode and train your brain on how to formulate words into sentences that make sense.
+Taking a few minutes every day (or even once a week) will help you get into writing mode and train your brain to formulate words into sentences that make sense.
 It’s also a good idea to start using some of those words in conversation—that way, when it comes time for test day, you won’t be stuck thinking about what word to use.

 Start by introducing yourself with an icebreaker during class or when going out with friends: Tell them about where you grew up and what hobbies you have—it’ll keep your vocabulary fresh and allow you to practice listening skills simultaneously.

 3. Write consistently

 IELTS writing is scored on a nine-point scale, ranging from zero (minimum) to nine (maximum).
 Even if you correct all your grammar and spelling, a weak structure and flow can bring down your score even more than an error here or there.

 The key to writing well in IELTS is producing consistently strong answers.
 Before you take any test section of IELTS, be sure that you have practiced writing several essays in your target band; aim for at least two total hours of practice per week.

 Time is a significant factor in how well you do on test days, so it’s important to use your time wisely.
 IELTS writing test questions are more complex than their counterparts on other English exams because they require effective expression and demonstrate your ability to meet deadlines.
 For that reason, it’s important to give yourself plenty of time and resources when writing an essay.